Pete O'Kane, his

 Below is the family car in front of the house, with the recognizable archway over the door on the side.
 Next is the O'Kane/Quinn Family on Easter.
 The last photo is Delphine inside of the little house when it was still out on the beach in 1943.

 Delphine on the railing in front of the house on Commonwealth.
-You can see a bit of the old water tower on the left side of the photo.
+You can see a bit of the old water tower on the left.

 A view looking north up Commonwealth